rohantotherescue/Trinity--The-Digital-Assistant-/README.md

 PYTHON TOOLS USED:

--pyttsx3 module used to convert text to speech.
+1) pyttsx3 module used to convert text to speech.
--speechrecognition module used to recognize the voice input of the user -datetime modue to access the system date and time -wikipedia module to search Wikipedia on a particular topic -webbrowser module to open websites in the webbrowser -os module to access the applications of the system -smptlib module for sending emails.
+2)speechrecognition module used to recognize the voice input of the user 3)datetime modue to access the system date and time 4)wikipedia module to search Wikipedia on a particular topic 5)webbrowser module to open websites in the webbrowser 6)os module to access the applications of the system 7)smptlib module for sending emails.
--random module used to play random songs.
+8)random module used to play random songs.
--time module to introduce time delay between successive commands.
+9)time module to introduce time delay between successive commands.